foxty/side-cache/README.md

 # cacheable
 A simple cache wrapper for functions.
-Just 1 line of code to cache your function result.
+Just 1 line of code to cache any function result.

 **Highglights**
 - Wrapper for function (support sync/async)